TCCGroep/CA-POLICIES/README.md

 > [!Note]
-> Please keep in mind that this is a web app.
-The tool is intended as a simple, one-time deployment method.
+> The tool is intended as a simple, one-time deployment method.
 After deploying the baseline, consider removing the Enterprise App from your tenant.
-If you prefer an offline deployment method, which is more time-consuming, choose option 2 instead.
+If you prefer an offline deployment method choose option 2 instead.
+Please keep in mind that this is a web app and use it on your own risk.

 * **Step 1**: Open the Conditional Access web app: https://conditionalaccess.joeyverlinden.com/.
 * **Step 2**: Click **Deploy Conditional Access Baseline**.